amgottlieb/OSIRIS_Imaging_DRP/README.md

     *local file- OSIRIS_imaging_gtcsetup.py

-The pipeline can be run from any folder and is used with the following syntax:
+The pipeline can be run from any folder (where the gtcsetup.py is in the same folder) and is used with the following syntax:

 python OSIRIS_phot_pipeline.py OBJNAME --workdir  "C:\Users\path\to\raw_files" --outputdir "C:\Users\test\path\to\output" --dobias --doflat --domask  --dowcs --dooverwrite False --filter g,i,z